t94xr/hosts/README.md

 - A [Vagrant for Statamic](https://github.com/bradleyflood/vagrant-statamic) setup
 - [Scotch Box](https://github.com/scotch-io/scotch-box) - 'A Vagrant LAMP Stack That Just Works'
 - Jack's iMac

+## Hosts that don't play at all.

+- [CrazyDomains](http://crazydomains.co.nz/) - "If you are going to host your website through shared hosting like Linux Hosting, the root directory is public_html, and there is no option to change.
+If you want to have customize public root.
+You can do this with Private Server."